An overexcited dog or puppy can be very nerve-wracking for every dog owner. It is really hard for

 A young puppy should get between 16-20 hours of sleep a day to develop into a healthy adult.

-Signs of too much or too less sleep can cause behavior issues like stress, anxiety or aggression.
+Signs of too much or too little sleep can cause behavior issues like stress, anxiety or aggression.

 Even if you tried everything and you can simply not tire out your dog, enough exercise will make him more responsive to any type of training.